Faculty and Disability Support Services: A Collaborative Approach

 - Significantly compromise the health or safety of the student or others.

-- If a student is requesting classroom accommodations and you have not received a Faculty Notification Letter, please refer the student to the DSS office in Nesvig Alumni House (Main Level).
-PLU does not provide testing for disability qualification, however, we can provide a list of local resources.
+- If a student is requesting classroom accommodations and you have not received a Faculty Notification Letter, please refer the student to the DSS office in Lee House.
+PLU does not provide testing for disability qualification.
+However, we can provide a list of local resources.
 (PLU does not endorse any providers on this community resource list.)

-- Please include a statement about requesting accommodations in your syllabus, such as: If you require course accommodations due to a disability, or have emergency medical information to share, please contact Disability Support Services on the Main Level of Nesvig Alumni House or call x7206.
+- Please include a statement about requesting accommodations in your syllabus, such as: If you require course accommodations due to a disability, or have emergency medical information to share, please contact Disability Support Services in Lee House or call x6392.

 - Please provide classroom accommodations only after you have received a Faculty Notification Letter from Disability Support Services.
 It is required that the student and faculty have a discussion regarding accommodations and the contents of the Faculty Notification Letter.